-^{}Refer statement of profit and loss and statement of change in equity for the change in the fair value of cash flow hedges.
+^{}Refer Statement of Profit and Loss and Statement of Changes in Equity for the change in the fair value of cash flow hedges.

 36. A. The following are the outstanding forward exchange contracts entered into by the Company and outstanding as at year end